Demographics of Melbourne: Hinduism

 The majority of Australian Hindus live along the Eastern Coast of Australia and are mainly located in Melbourne and Sydney.
 They have established a number of temples and other spiritual meeting places and celebrate most Hindu festivals.

 Islam

-There are approximately 500,000 Muslims living in Australia with over 100,000 settled in Melbourne.
+There are approximately 500,000 Muslims living in Australia with a vibrant community of 100,000 settled in Melbourne.
 They are noted for their diversity with heritages from more than 60 countries.

 The first Muslims to settle permanently in Australia were the cameleers, mainly from Afghanistan from as early as the 1860s.

 Judaism

 The heritage-listed East Melbourne Hebrew Congregation in East Melbourne.

 Four out of ten Australian Jews call Melbourne home.
 The city is also residence to the largest number of Holocaust survivors of any Australian city, indeed the highest per capita concentration outside Israel itself.
 To service the needs of the vibrant Jewish community, Melbourne's Jewry have established multiple synagogues, which today number over 30, along with a local Jewish newspaper.
 Melbourne's largest university–Monash University is named after prominent Jewish general and statesman, John Monash.